syednoman84/enquiries-restful/README.md

 - closing date (if closed)
 - info icon telling if there is a polygon attached
 - info icon with a number of comments relevent to the enquiry
-- a button 'more...' taking you to a detailed enquiry page when clicked
+- a button 'more...' taking you to a detailed enquiry page when clicked (shows a pop-up with enquiry message on hoover)

 ### Detailed enquiry page
+Left Panel:
 -

 # Status